Birth Chart: Houses, Planets, Signs and Aspects

-“Aspects” are also used, which analyse the energetic relationship between the planets in your chart, (these “aspects” are a very in-depth set of concepts analysed after you understand the chart in general, so we will discuss in a future article!).
+“Aspects” are also used, which analyse the energetic relationship between the planets in your chart, (these “aspects” are a very in-depth set of concepts analysed after you understand the chart in general, and we will discuss them here too).

 There are as many different ways to interpret an astrological natal chart as there are people in the world, since each of us has our own personal dimensions of perception.
 Mathematically, the chances of two birth charts being exactly the same can only happen once every 25,000 years at the earliest, because this is the amount of time it takes for all of the planets to line up the same way twice.